apache/incubator-heron/website/content/docs/operators/deployment/schedulers/aurora.md

 topologies (i.e. can submit topologies, activate and deactivate them, etc.).

-The most important thing at this stage is to ensure that `heron` cli is available across all machines that will be [working with topologies](../../../heron-cli).
-Once the cli is available, you can use Aurora as a scheduler by specifying the proper configuration when managing topologies.
+The most important thing at this stage is to ensure that `heron` cli is available across all machines.
+Once the cli is available, Aurora as a scheduler can be enabled by specifying the proper configuration when managing topologies.